egil10/stoch/README.md

 - At Ways End
 - Rain & Echoes

+### NORGE TIL VM
+A celebration of Norwegian football spirit through funk and disco.
+This album captures the energy, passion, and unity of Norway's journey to the World Cup, blending infectious grooves with anthemic melodies that inspire and uplift.
+From the mountains to the fjords, from San Siro to Mexico 2026—every track pulses with the heartbeat of a nation united in football.

+**14 tracks** including:
+- Rødt Hvitt Blått Vi Står Sammen
+- Slaget På San Siro
+- Solbakkens Menn
+- Fra Fjell Til Fjord
+- Til VM Vi Skal
+- Våre Helter
+- Nordic Giants
+- Bobb Nusa Anthem
+- Legends in Motion
+- Mot Mexico 2026
+- Hver Pasning Hvert Spark
+- Vi Reiser Til USA
+- Til VM (Na-Na-Na)
+- Til VM Vi Skal Igjen

 ## 🎮 Interactive Web Player

 The site features a fully-functional, modern music player with: